TScheffler/UK_DiMLex/README.md

 ## Structure of the Lexicon ##

-The lexicon is an xml file roughly following the DiMLex standard.
+The lexicon is an xml file roughly following the [DiMLex](https://github.com/discourse-lab/dimlex) standard.
 Each entry consists of:
 * a numerical ID and the lemma
 * an English translation `<english_equivalent/>`
 * one or more orthographic variants `<orth/>`
 * a syntactic class `<syn/>`
+* for each syntactic class, possible semantic senses from the [PDTB3](https://www.cis.upenn.edu/~pdtb/) schema `<sem/>`

 ## References ##